-Veisto saves working time and euros, as the equipment manufacturer also handles the development work needed for integration.
-“It’s been really nice to have been working with Vire Labs.
+Veisto saves working time and euros, as Vire Labs, the AI equipment manufacturer also takes care of all the development work needed for integration.
+“It has been really nice to work with Vire Labs.
 There has been very little that we have had to solve by ourselves.
-Vire Labs has directly developed a wide range of things.
-You don’t have to answer a lot of questions,” Halttunen says.
+Vire Labs has developed a wide range of solutions on their own without us having to answer a lot of questions,” Halttunen says.

-Kujala confirms that this project has not given him more grey hair.
+Sometimes projects with new partners can cause a lot of problems for both sides, but Marko Kujala confirms that this project has not caused him to getting grey hair from.
 “Positive and exciting things are happening.
-Things look promising, there is potential and the more we get the more we want,” he concludes.
+Things look promising, there is potential, and the more we get the more we want,” he concludes.